tinalexander/tinalexander.github.io/notes/2024/candidates-excerpts.md

 >
 > We did so many things, right to try, medically.
 >
-> Right to try, if you're terminally ill, you ahd no right to get medicine.
+> Right to try, if you're terminally ill, you had no right to get medicine.
 >
 > Now you sign a document, they tried to get that for 58 years.
 58 years they were unable to get it.
 >